 Remove the white and blue caps found on either end of the supplied pre-terminated flashhead cable.
-Connect each FH 270 Panel to the PC 270-1.
-Verify connection points by looking at the stickers on each cable end.
+Connect each FH 270 Panel to the PC 270-2.
+Verify connection points by looking at the sticker and images on each cable end.

 The connector requires a quarter turn to lock into place.
-Twist the connector end clockwise to ensure it is in the fullunlocked position prior to connecting to the FH 270 or PC 270-1.
+Twist the connector end clockwise to ensure it is in the full-unlocked position prior to connecting to the FH 270 or PC 270-2.
 Failure to perform this step could result in poor cable termination or bent connector pins.